-At Another Way, we believe in the power of ten; If one person spread a message to ten people on one day, and the next day those ten people told ten more each, then in only ten days, the whole world hears the message.
+At Another Way, we believe in the power of ten; If one person spreads a message to ten people on one day, and the next day those ten people told ten more each, then in only ten days, the whole world hears the message.
 If all seven billion of us made one difference, imagine how many problems could be solved.

 A very easy change you can make is to use Ecosia as your search engine of choice.
 The money from advertising revenue is used to plant trees for every search you make.
 To date, Ecosia has planted over 55 million trees.